 More and more people all over the globe are growing concerned about data privacy.
 Unfortunately, they have good reasons to worry as data breaches, security threats, and cybercrime can result in negative and even devastating consequences.

-So, it is very important to comply with data privacy regulations.
+So, it is very important to comply with data privacy regulations and using Jumio can help you solce that.
 But to ensure compliance and a high level of protection, you need to work on security measures too.
 Data Security and Privacy are not similar things, but they need one another.